Multiple bee stings are Mother Nature's way of gently asking:

 I wouldn't touch it on a bet.

 Might there be some health benefits to local pure honey?
-Perhaps, but they are drowned by the fructose.
+Perhaps, but they are drowned by the fructose and may well be outweighed by the contaminant risks.
 And it will take an extraordinary effort to achieve any level of confidence that the syrup in the bottle had any bee participation of consequence.

 Safer xylitol-based alternative:http://www.natureshollow.com/ecommerce/category/2:3/Sugar-Free-HoneySo When You See "Honey" in the Ingredients List on the NF Panel ...

 - either the manufacturer doesn't know all of the above,

 think there is some important difference between honey and contaminated HFCS.

 * Never feed any honey to children under 1 year old, due to the botulism risk.